-The park has a 36-hole disc golf course plus one practice hole.
-Equipment rental is available and there is no fee to play.
+The park has a 27-hole course at Sweet Gum picnic area with one practice hole.
+A 9-hole course is located in the campground.
+Equipment rental is available; there is no fee to play.

 Delaware Reservoir offers excellent catches of crappie, muskie, and largemouth and smallmouth bass.
 A small pond near the marina offers fishing specifically for children 15 years old and younger.

 Waterfowl hunting is popular at Delaware.
 Duck blinds are issued by a lottery drawing.
 Bow hunting and trapping is allowed in designated areas of the park.
 Only waterfowl hunting is allowed on Sundays.

 Hunting for all legal game, seven days a week, is permitted in the adjacent Delaware Wildlife Area.

 The Delaware Wildlife Area Shooting Range, a large public rifle and archery range, also is adjacent to the park.

 Eight picnic areas with tables and grills are located in quiet, scenic spots overlooking the lake.

 An 800-foot public beach is popular with park visitors.
 Facilities include picnic pavilion, playground and modern restrooms.
 Swimming is permitted in designated areas.
 Please exercise caution while swimming at the beach.

 Pets are not permitted on the beach.
 See Dog Park/Swim Area